AythaE/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/Diary.md

 Led longer pin = Anode (+) and shorter pin cathode (-)

 PWM method of creating an analog voltage by toggling a digital pin on and off.

+Chapters 4 and 5 done also adding ports to gpiozero library for both of them